Effective from 25th May 2018

 Signing the Policy

-If we begin work together after 25th May 2018, either face to face or online, I will send a copy of this policy for you to sign.
+If we begin work together after 25th May 2018, either face to face or online, I will send a copy of this policy for you to sign or will ask for your consent via email.

 Soul Focus Therapy